boldflight/BibleConverter/test_EPUB/output/hab.md

 all who are left among the nations will rob you.
 You have shed human blood
 and committed violent acts against lands, cities, and those who live in them.

+[9] The one who builds his house by unjust gain is as good as dead.
 He does this so he can build his nest way up high and escape the clutches of disaster.
 [10] Your schemes will bring shame to your house.
 Because you destroyed many nations, you will self-destruct.
-[11] For the stones in the walls will cry out, and the wooden rafters will answer back. he who starts a town by unjust deeds.
+[11] For the stones in the walls will cry out, and the wooden rafters will answer back.

+[12] Woe to the one who builds a city by bloodshed— he who starts a town by unjust deeds.
 [13] Be sure of this!
 The Lord of Heaven’s Armies has decreed:
 The nations’ efforts will go up in smoke;
 their exhausting work will be for nothing.
-[14] For recognition of the Lord’s sovereign majesty will fill the earth just as the waters fill up the sea. you who make others intoxicated by forcing them to drink from the bowl of your furious anger so you can look at their naked bodies.
+[14] For recognition of the Lord’s sovereign majesty will fill the earth just as the waters fill up the sea.

+[15] “Woe to you who force your neighbor to drink wine — you who make others intoxicated by forcing them to drink from the bowl of your furious anger so you can look at their naked bodies.